Garage and Street Parking Information

 Question: When is time restricted parking enforced?

 Answer: time restricted parking is enforced Monday-Friday 8AM-5PM.
 Time restricted parking is not enforced on Saturdays, Sundays and City Holidays.
-The following are City observed holidays: New Year’s Day, Martin Luther King Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and the Day After Thanksgiving and Christmas Day.
+The following are City observed holidays: New Year’s Day, Martin Luther King Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and the Day after Thanksgiving and Christmas Day.

 Question: Why did the City change from 4-hour parking to 2-hour parking in the downtown area?

 Answer: The curb space is a valuable city asset and is managed with time limits to encourage turnover in the downtown retail/commercial areas.
 Enforcement of time limits increases the availability of spaces for short-term parkers and compels long-term parkers to park vehicles in off-street parking lots or garages.
+West Main St. between 5th Ave.
+North and 7th Ave.
+North remains 4-hour parking.

 Question: Can the City install an accessible, ADA compliant on-street parking space?